 To further realize the various aspects of responsible driving, we have implemented an “Eco, Safety Evaluation System” using on-duty or actual working hour indicators to deter against the pitfalls associated to labor excess.

-Our driver bases maintain a disciplined approach to the methodology of professional transport with the careful attention to roll-call, alcohol testing, psychological condition and safe driving management.
+Our driver bases maintain a disciplined approach to the methodology of professional transport with the careful attention to roll-call, License Checking, alcohol testing, psychological condition and safe driving management.
 Management, control of driver condition is thoroughly administered with an adaptable system that reinforces safe operations, on-going education and an abundance of communication with the drivers.
 Pursuit of the “G” mark is maintained by our efforts to reduce service management burdens and focus on the high value, safety aspects of our IT capabilities.

 1.Basic Policy for Security of Transportation